oren/oren.github.io/articles/thinking-in-systems/README.md

 # Thinking in Systems

+Did you try to change the way your organization or your team work?
+What did you do?
+What was the impact?
+Spend 10 minutes reading this page and think about your situation while reading it.
+[Email me](mailto:orengolan@gmail.com) your feedback/suggestions.

-I read [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows and I find her vision inspiring.
-I use this page to capture practical insights from her writing and speaking.
+This page is a summary of [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows.

 ![thinking-in-systems.png](thinking-in-systems.png)

-## Places to Intervene in a System
+## Places to Intervene in an Organization
-Chapter 6 talkes about places to intervene in a system, or leverage points.
-[Here is a blog post about that](https://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/).
-Here are the leverage points sorted by the most effective to least:
+Places to intervene in a system, or leverage points, allows you to change things in your organization.
+Below are the leverage points sorted by the most effective to least and [Here is a blog post with examples](https://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/).

 1. The power to transcend paradigms.
 1. The mindset or paradigm out of which the system — its goals, structure, rules, delays, parameters — arises.